MountainAndMorning/EATSeg/README.md

-# EATSeg
+# Slice (EATSeg)
-EATSeg is a tool designed to help clinicians and researchers quickly and efficiently carry out epicardia adipose tissue (EAT) related researches.
+Slice is a tool designed to help clinicians and researchers quickly and efficiently carry out epicardia adipose tissue (EAT) related researches.

 ## Download